asciamanna/asciamanna.github.io/_drafts/avoiding-automated-testing-pitfalls.md

 </figure>
 <br />

-The test pyramid describes an approach to creating a sustainable test suite.
+The test pyramid describes an approach to creating sustainable test suites.
 The bottom of the pyramid consists of unit tests or, more recently known as, microtests.
 The majority of the test suite should consist of these tests.
 There should be a lot of them, they should be _**VERY**_ small, verify a _**VERY**_ small area of code (i.e., a few lines of production code) and they should be _**VERY**_ fast (i.e., they should run in a few milliseconds).
-These tests should be able to run in isolation on developer machines.
+These tests should be able to run in isolation on developer computers.

 The tests that occupy the middle tier are the integration and acceptance tests.
 These tests cover more system scope and are more "connected" (e.g., they connect to a database, the filesystem, etc.) than microtests, so there should be much fewer of these in the test suite.